everx-labs/ton-labs-contracts/solidity/depool/README.md

 `<msig_address>` - address of the wallet that made the stake.

+> **Note**: if you are expecting a lock or vesting stake, make sure the donor address is specified in your `lockDonor` or `vestingDonor` parameters.

 ## 10. Set Up Validator Script

 Once the the validator has accumulated a stake sufficient to participate in elections, (at least `validatorAssurance`), this stake needs to be signed by the node.
 This should be done through a validator script.

 The main function that the validator script should regularly perform is to send signed election requests to the DePool, which will forward the accumulated stake to the Elector contract on the validator's behalf.
 The Election request should be generated with the proxy address for the current round as the requesting validator wallet.

-> When participating in elections through a DePool contract, the validator script handles only the creation and sending of the node election request, as all activities regarding stakes and rewards handled at the level of the DePool.
+> When participating in elections through a DePool contract, the validator script handles only the creation and sending of the node election request, as **all activities regarding stakes and rewards are handled at the level of the DePool**.

+>  **Note**, that the validator wallet should have a small sum of tokens (~20 Tons) available at all times to reliably send election requests to DePool.
+Each election request costs ~ 1 Ton.

+> **Note**: Do not forget to [confirm](https://github.com/tonlabs/ton-labs-contracts/tree/master/solidity/safemultisig#47-create-transaction-confirmation-online) the election request transactions sent out by the script with the necessary amount of validator wallet custodians.

+### For C++ node

 Working examples of such a script can be found here: for the [main FreeTON](https://github.com/tonlabs/main.ton.dev/blob/master/scripts/validator_depool.sh) network, and for the [devnet](https://github.com/tonlabs/net.ton.dev/blob/master/scripts/validator_depool.sh).

-> Important: If you are setting up DePool validator script on top of a node, that was previously functioning under a regular validator script, you should first disable the regular script (validator_msig.sh) and only set up the DePool validator script (validator_depool.sh) for the next elections.
+> **Important**: If you are setting up DePool validator script on top of a **C++ node**, that was previously functioning under a regular validator script, you should first disable the regular script (validator_msig.sh) and only set up the DePool validator script (validator_depool.sh) for the next elections.
 Two validator scripts should never run at the same time, as this creates unpredictable behavior.

 It is recommended to run the script periodically, for example with `cron` utility.
 Example: